If Your Sales Team Doesn’t Trust Marketing Data, You Don’t Have a Growth System

 Step 2: Establish Shared Pipeline Metrics

-Step 3: Implement a Closed-Loop Feedback System
+Step 3: Implement Closed-Loop Feedback

 Rebuilding Trust Through Shared Goals and Transparent Data